tmhn/Sparta/foundations/13-objects/README.md

 ### JSON

 JSON Stands for JavaScript Object Notation.
-It is a very quick way to create a single object.
-JSON has become one of the most popular ways of sending data over the internet because it's simple and easy to read.
+It is a very quick way to create an instance of an object without needing a blueprint.
+JSON has also become one of the most popular ways of sending data over the internet because it's simple and easy to read.
 So it's a very important one to learn.

 It directly creates an instance without using a blueprint but we can add properties and methods right from the outset.
 Once it's created it's just like any other object instance.